-Lucy J Mitchell is a freelance Sound Editor and Dubbing Mixer for TV, Film and Computer Games living on the Surrey-London border.
+Lucy J Mitchell is a freelance Sound Editor and Dubbing Mixer for TV, Film, and Computer Games living on the Surrey-London border.
 Lucy has been working in the Audio Post Production industry for ten years and works on all genres and all areas of sound editorial.
 Lucy is a writer for renowned audio industry website Protools Expert, has both chaired and been part of panel discussions at BVE and The Media Production Show, and is a guest lecturer and workshop leader at multiple Universities and 6th Form Colleges.

-Lucy started her career at Envy Post Production as a Runner in 2009 after graduating University with a Classical Music and Musicology degree.
+Lucy started her career at Envy Post Production as a Runner in 2009 after graduating from University with a Classical Music and Musicology degree.
 Whilst at Envy she was named one of the Top 30 Under 30 in Broadcast Magazine’s Broadcast Hotshot feature in 2013 and went freelance in 2015, where she has worked for multiple post-houses, film production companies and independent directors.

-She is currently in the final stages of building a sound studio in her garden to house her new business LJ Studios that will be a one-stop-shop for all Audio Post Production, including the added services of voice-over and foley recording, and music supervision & composition.
+She is currently in the final stages of building a sound studio in her garden to house her new business LJ Studios that will be a one-stop shop for all Audio Post Production, including the added services of voice-over and foley recording, and music supervision & composition.
 She aims to work with the best freelancers around and would love to use as many female engineers and artists as possible.
 She already has eight freelancers officially onboard, six of whom are women.
-She will also be offering work experience and training opportunities at the studio, with an aim in encouraging young girls and women to join the industry.
+She will also be offering work experience and training opportunities at the studio, with the aim in encouraging young girls and women to join the industry.
 The studio will also be baby and child-friendly so that her clients do not worry about needing to sort childcare to come to a dub review.

-Credits include BBC’s ‘Top Gear’ and ‘EastEnders’, Amazon Prime’s ‘The Collection’ and National Geographic’s ‘David Attenborough’s Rise of the Animals’, Channel 4’s ‘Derry Girls’, and has just completed all the audio post for a feature Drama ‘Rising Free’ for American production company Lightfall Films, with their next larger budget feature already pencilled in with LJ Studios for early 2020.
+Credits include BBC’s ‘Top Gear’ and ‘EastEnders’, Amazon Prime’s ‘The Collection’ and National Geographic’s ‘David Attenborough’s Rise of the Animals’, Channel 4’s ‘Derry Girls’, and has just completed all the audio post for a feature Drama ‘Rising Free’ for American production company Lightfall Films, with their next larger budget feature already penciled in with LJ Studios for early 2020.

 Lucy grew around TV & Film, her Mum choreographed shows such as The Benny Hill Show, and her Dad ran Carlton Television (now – Outside Broadcasts ‘CTVOB’).
 While she was interested in their jobs, she did not see an obvious career path that she wished to pursue.
 Lucy had a musical background and explored available careers, but only knew about Live Sound Engineering.
-She would work during holidays as a cable basher (running behind the cameras holding the cables and making sure no-one trips up) for the Brits and BAFTAs and learned that camera work was not for her.
+She would work during holidays as a cable basher (running behind the cameras holding the cables and making sure no one trips up) for the Brits and BAFTAs and learned that camera work was not for her.
 Although, “I’m not going to lie, crouching down behind the camera next to Brad Pitt’s seat, and holding an umbrella over George Clooney on the red carpet at the BAFTAS might still be one of the best days of my life… don’t tell my husband”.

 Lucy would take on work experience placements in post houses and studios around London, and this is where she discovered her love of Post Production.
-“During my first placement at a full post house, I got sit in various departments including VFX, offline editing and bookings.
+“During my first placement at a full post house, I got sit in various departments including VFX, offline editing, and bookings.
 However, after my first few hours in the sound studios, I asked my head runner if I could just stay there all week.
 I loved it!”